ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 - Documentation or handoff notes are complete

 **Labels:**
-Relevant labels for tracking and reporting
+Provide relevant labels for tracking and reporting purposes.

-**Due Date:** appropriate milestone
+**Due Date:** Specify an appropriate milestone as the due date.

 ---

 ## 3. User Story Template

 **Title:**
-[Name] – [Goal/Activity]
+[Name] – [Goal/Activity] - Provide a short, descriptive name and goal or activity.
 **Example:** `S3 Bucket Listing – View Bucket Usage Summary`

 **User Story:**
 As a [role], I want [goal] so that [benefit].

 **Supporting Documentation:**
-Any relevant materials or references that can help complete the user story
+Provide any relevant materials or references that can help complete the user story

 **Acceptance Criteria:**
 - > **Note:** These are specific to this user story and describe what needs to be achieved.